 Loss of Use Coverage- Though most homeowners insurance covers this, still you need to make sure that you will be covered enough until your house is rebuilt.
 Insurance companies will provide you money to pay for a temporary home where you can stay.
 Also, will pay for your basic expenses.
 But this coverage has limits.
 Hence, making sure that you are fully covered is very important.
 Being covered for two years while rebuilding your house is the ideal time that you should get.
 Ask your insurance agent about this coverage to make sure you are fully covered.

-For more questions or inquiries, do not hesitate to contact us and we’ll get back to right away.
+For more questions or inquiries, do not hesitate to contact us and we’ll get back to you right away.